explorer02/he-hello-world-key/readme.md

 ### Problem Statement

-For our FAQs screen, we need FAQ cards to be collapsible and deletable.
-Last FAQ will not be deletable.
+We need to enhance our FAQs screen by making the FAQ cards both collapsible and deletable, with the exception of the last FAQ card, which should not be deletable.

-FAQ Cards have already been implemented for you but its not working as expected.
+Although the FAQ cards have been implemented, they are not functioning as intended.
+To resolve this, we have two specific tasks:

 To make it work, we have two requirements

-**TASK 1**: Clicking + button on card should expand it **TASK 2**: Clicking X button on card should delete it
+**TASK 1**: Clicking +/- button on card should expand/collapse it **TASK 2**: Clicking X button on card should delete it

 ## Submission Instructions